-- Initial Balancing Submissions for Balancing and Ancillary Services to be submitted by Verve and IPPs by 6pm). - As a minimum, Verve will be required to submit a Portfolio Supply Curve for each trading interval comprising multiple pairs of sent out MW and price per MWh for its available capacity.
-This curve will be required to be submitted at the same time as the first IPP Balancing Submissions, approximately 6pm); - Verve will be required to nominate its Ancillary Service Quantities (ASQ) as part of its Portfolio Supply Curve and bid ASQ's at the price caps.
-ASQ will be flagged in the system and in a tie break situation will lose (as per LFAS); - Verve will be able to submit Balancing Submissions the same as IPP facilities if Verve chooses to separate out a Facility (or facilities) from its portfolio (and reduce capacity offered in its portfolio accordingly).
-IPP (and Verve Stand Alone facilities) Balancing Submissions on a Facility basis stating MW range, price: - IPPs must submit price-quantity pairs covering the full available capacity of the Balancing Facility Balancing Submissions must indicate the expected ramp rate limit which will be applicable for each trading interval
+- Initial bids/offers for Balancing and Ancillary Services to be submitted by Verve and IPPs at (say 4pm to 5pm). - As a minimum, Verve will be required to submit a portfolio supply curve Portfolio Supply Curve for each trading interval comprising multiple pairs of sent out MW and price per MWh for its available capacity.
+This curve will be required to be submitted at the same time as the first IPP bBids/oOffers, approximately 4pm or 5pmPM) - Verve will be able to submit bids/offers the same as IPP facilities if Verve chooses to separate out a Facility (or facilities) from its portfolio (and reduce capacity offered in its portfolio accordingly).
+IPP (and Verve stand alone standalone facilities) bids/offers on a Facility basis stating MW range, price: - o IPPs must submit a price for dispatch above Resource Plan up to the full capacity of each Facility (no change from current). - IPPs may divide the capacity between Resource Plan and full capacity into up to [5] bands - these will form the basis for upward Balancing tranches in the Balancing merit order. - IPPs must submit a price for dispatch below Resource Plan including for decomitment (no change from current arrangement for a price within standing data for emergency de-commitment). - IPPs may divide the capacity below Resource Plan into up to [5] bands.
+These will form the basis for downward Balancing tranches in the merit order.
+Strongly negative prices would be expected below minimum load of generators seeking to avoid decommitment.

-- Quantities in Facility Balancing Submissions and in Verve's Portfolio Balancing submissions should be sent out values (as is currently the case for Resource Plan submissions).
-VE can include Ramp Rate Limits in its Portfolio Balancing submission that take into account which facilities it expects to be synchronised and to what level during the interval, these can be expressed at a "per interval" level. - All capacity expected to be available from a Facility must be included in Balancing Submissions. - Intermittent and non scheduled resources that can only control reduction in output will be able to provide a price for Balancing down.
-System Management will dispatch these resources down to the extent of prevailing output at the submitted price e.g. wind facilities might submit a bid
+All capacity expected to be available from a Facility must be included in bids/offers.

-(unspecified quantity) at -ve \$40 and System Management will dispatch the prevailing output down if the price would otherwise fall below -ve \$40.
+• Intermittent and non scheduled resources that can only control reduction in output will be able to provide a price for Balancing down. -System Management will dispatch these resources down to the extent of prevailing output at the submitted price (e.g. wind facilities might submit a bid (unspecified quantity) at -ve \$40 and System Management will dispatch the prevailing output down if the price would otherwise fall below-ve \$40.
 (Also see boxes 5, 6 and 9).